data-training/data-lesson-catalog/_posts/workshops/post-template.md

 event-coordinates:                 <---------- this would be geocoordinates of specific events
 event-location:                       <---------- this would be a place name of specific events (e.g., Santa Barbara, California)   do we want
 pre-req:
----

-###STUFF TO DELETE
-Please delete the "<---- " sections of the template above - its' just there to help you understand what to write"